Surgical Case Library

 Skin & Soft Tissue

-Giant Vulvar Epidermoid Cyst in an Adolescent Female
+Giant Vulvar Epidermoid Cyst.

 Giant vulvar epidermoid cysts are extremely rare in adolescent females, with most reported cases occurring in adult women, often related to trauma or female circumcision—a history absent in this patient.